Indicator: Wood volume

 Canada’s National Forest Inventory (NFI) is completing the data processing, quality control, compilation and estimation for its first re-measurement cycle (2008 to 2017).
 Canada is therefore in a position to report national wood volume estimates for only one period using NFI data.
 NFI baseline data were collected from 2000 to 2006, and the wood volume estimate based on these data is reported here in the 2000 reporting year.

-Forecasting and backcasting from 2000 was done using above-ground biomass carbon stock estimates from Canada's National Forest Carbon Monitoring Accounting and Reporting System (NFCMARS).
+Forecasting and backcasting from 2000 was done using above-ground biomass carbon stock estimates from Canada's National Forest Carbon Monitoring Accounting and Reporting System (NFCMARS), NIR 2020 version.
 Changes in wood volume should be closely related to changes in above-ground forest biomass and above-ground forest biomass carbon.
 Wood volume in 2000 was used to calculate wood volume in all other reporting years using the change in above-ground biomass carbon stock relative to 2000, as follows:

 - Wood volume in [year] = (wood volume in 2000) x (above-ground biomass in [year] / above-ground biomass in 2000)

-- In NFCMARS, the Carbon Budget Model of the Canadian Forest Sector (CBM-CFS3) uses merchantable wood volume growth increment data and converts these to biomass and then carbon, but this all happens internally in the model, and CBM-CFS3 outputs are all in units of carbon (CBM-CFS3: a model of carbon-dynamics in forestry and land-use change implementing IPCC standards.
+- In NFCMARS, the Carbon Budget Model of the Canadian Forest Sector (CBM-CFS3) uses merchantable wood volume growth increment data and converts these to biomass and then carbon.
+However, this all happens internally in the model, and CBM-CFS3 outputs are all in units of carbon (CBM-CFS3: a model of carbon-dynamics in forestry and land-use change implementing IPCC standards.
 2009.
-Kurz et al.).
+Kurz, W., et al.).